areejmalik/AreejsAdvancedGenomicsLog/README.md

 [amali010@turing1 testassembly]$ ls
 Trinity.fasta

-#5b - set up a sbatch script to:
+#5b - Set up a sbatch script to:
 	rm -r YOURtrinity_out_dir (don't have one so this will be skipped in the sbatch script) rm -r YOURoriginalfastqs
 	rm -r YOURfilterstats # as long as you've already appended your filteringstats output to the class as part of homework_day04.txt